DyogenIBENS/PhylDiag/README.md

 [![DOI](https://zenodo.org/badge/19742670.svg)](https://zenodo.org/badge/latestdoi/19742670)

-From the comparison of two extant genomes and corresponding gene trees (or gene families), PhylDiag detects conserved segments, i.e. segments of chromosomes unbroken during evolution.
+From the comparison of two extant genomes and corresponding gene families, PhylDiag detects conserved segments, i.e. segments of chromosomes unbroken during evolution.

 **Inputs**
-1. two extant *genomes*, G1 and G2
+* two extant *genomes*, G1 and G2
-2. *gene families*, F
+* *a set of gene families*, F

+**Outputs**
+* *conserved segments*

+The folder data/ contains examples of genomes (genes.S1.list.bz2) and gene families (ancGenes.A.list.bz2).
+The folder res/ contains examples of conserved segments (S1_S2_fA.sbs).

+Gene families can be computed from a forest of phylogenetic gene trees, see https://github.com/DyogenIBENS/LibsDyogen.

 A genome is a set of chromosomes.
 A chromosome is a list of genes.
-A gene is a pair (gene name, strand).
+A gene is a pair (gene name, transcription orientation).

-F is an associative array that links, for each family,
+F, the set of gene families, is an associative array that links, for each family,
 * the family name (**key**)
 * to the set of names of the descendant genes (**values**)

-The name of the family is often the name of the ancestral gene, at the root of the gene family.
+The name of a gene family is often the name of the ancestral gene, at the root of the gene family.

-If you use phylogenetic gene trees, utils in LibsDyogen/scripts  can convert your trees into gene families.

-**Outputs**
-* Either (depending on the options of PhylDiag)
-    * *conserved segments*
-    * or *synteny blocks*, if
+PhylDiag can also return *syntny blocks*, if
-        * the identification of micro-rearrangements,
+* identification of micro-rearrangements,
-        * identification of mono-genic conserved segments,
+* identification of mono-genic conserved segments
 * identification of mono-genic inversions

-        are disabled
+are disabled.

 PhylDiag is explained in more details in two publications
 1. [PhylDiag : identifying complex synteny blocks that include tandem duplications using phylogenetic gene trees](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-268)
 2. High precision detection of conserved segments from synteny blocks (FIXME update as soon as published)

-and in a french thesis manuscript
+and in a thesis manuscript in french

 3. [Étude de l’évolution de l’ordre des gènes de vertébrés par simulation](https://tel.archives-ouvertes.fr/tel-01398369/document)